 Arkansas passed the Arkansas Medical Marijuana Amendment in 2016.
 The amendment does not, however, change policies prohibiting the use of or possession of marijuana on any property owned or managed by UCA because of the federal Drug-Free Workplace Act of 1988.

 See section 3.5 for the Drug-Free Workplace Policy.
-Additional policies are available through the Office Human Resources and General Counsel.
+Additional policies will be forthcoming and available through the Office Human Resources.